noriakis/OSplot/README.md

-# OSplot
-OSplot: easy visualization and interpretation of omics summary data
+# OSplot: easy visualization and interpretation of omics summary data